 NormaTec signs deal with EF Education First Pro Cycling NormaTec, the industry leader in compression recovery technology for athletes, today announced a partnership with EF Education First Pro Cycling Team, an American-registered WorldTour cycling team competing at the highest level of the sport globally.
 In this partnership, NormaTec will be an official worldwide supplier of the EF Education First, providing PULSE PRO systems for riders to access world-class recovery after training and at races.

-EF Education First signs deal with EF Education First Pro Cycling EF Education First and #GreenArgyle fans have teamed up to #SaveArgyle.
+EF Education First sponsors EF Education First Pro Cycling EF Education First and #GreenArgyle fans have teamed up to #SaveArgyle.
 Slipstream Sports rides on in 2018 thanks to a newly inked deal with EF Education First.
 The family-owned global education company will become the first naming partner of the American-registered squad in 2018 and will eventually become majority owner of Slipstream Sports.